dreamcatcher-tech/network/ideas/Xanadu Solution/Xanadu Solution.md

 ## Transclusion as attribution trees
 If the transclusion format was used as a way to attribute back to owners, then we can start paying for code, but also for any kind of information.
 It can be applied to physical items too.

+## Notes
+Teds persistent insistence on correctness and provenance.